 Now we're talking!

 We see Joy and Gourley talking disappearances.
-I'm pleased to see both aviators wearing aviator sunglasses.
+I'm pleased to see both aviators wearing aviator sunglasses, just as the Lord intended.
 Joy was flying his plane and his dad had been flying his, when Joy partially heard a message from his dad.
 His dad was never seen again and no trace of his plane was found.

 Now I have a better idea of what we're talking about.
 Clear weather aircraft disappearances seem pretty interesting.
 Let's explore…